Sloyd Spoon Carvingwith Peter Follansbee

 Please do not bring tools in need of repair or major fettling – there will not be time to fully tune them for use during the workshop.

-- We recommend using a good quality set of carving knives.
-We will offer a set of carving tools hand forged by a Blacksmith in Wales.
-The set will cost $264, which includes a hook knife (left or right handed option available) for forming the bowl of the spoon, and a straight knife for carving the exterior (as shown in picture below).
+- A good quality set of carving knives is recommended.
+We will offer a set of carving tools hand forged by blacksmith Nic Westermann.
+The set will cost $264, which includes a hook knife (left or right handed option available) for forming the bowl of the spoon, and a straight knife for carving the exterior.
+If you would like to purchase these knives prior to the class, please call: 800-327-2520.